 So, if these things sound good, and if you’re not using activities, queues, and quick campaigns yet, then read on to discover how these out of the box features can improve your productivity and the value you can get from your Dynamics 365 system.

 An activity can be a completed or scheduled phone call, email, or task.
 They can be manually created, or created through automated workflows.

-Figure 1 - Quickly Create an Activity from anywhere
+Figure 1 - Quickly Create an Activity from Activities dashboard

 Or in the activity area of your client form